whatsecretproject/SharpTalk/README.md

 Eventually, I came across DECtalk and its accompanying SDK, from which I was able to get documentation for its functions.
 I spent countless hours implementing these in C# using P/Invoke, and I eventually got it working.

-After noticing some issues with DECtalk, I migrated to the library to its successor, FonixTalk.
+After noticing some issues with DECtalk, I migrated the library to its successor, FonixTalk.

 Features